-HIST 524 Racism in North America
+HIST 524 Race and Racism in the United States

 The origins and development of racial attitudes, both scientific and popular, supporting mythologies, and contemporary institutional expressions.
-Emphasis on an historic overview of racism from the first English contacts with Africans and Indians in the late sixteenth century to the present and on political approaches to the problems of racism in American society.
+Emphasis on a historic overview of racism from the first English contacts with Africans and Indians in the late sixteenth century to the present and on political approaches to the problems of racism in American society.